JamesYang007/FastAD/README.md

 ## Features

-* Forward-mode and reverse-mode automatic differentiation
+* Forward and reverse mode automatic differentiation
 * Easy way to compute and store jacobian and hessian
 * Supports differentiation of polynomials and most elementary functions in standard library
 * Follows STL syntax and semantics for accessibility